Ced30/GGL-Documentation/README.md

 **Features of the Event_Manager object:**
 - Handles the events that you can fire or register to (greatly simplifies elements interaction)

-GGL GUI elements are divided in 2 categories, parent and children, the "parent" version, are objects that you can drag into the room, and the "children", are structs that must be added to a container parent.
+GGL GUI elements are divided in 2 categories, parents and childrens, the parents version, are objects that you can drag into the room, and the children, are structs that must be added to a container parent.

 ## Installation: